gingerbeardman/webgl-crt-shader/README.md

 # GLSL Web CRT Shader

-Tweakable CRT shader for the web/canvas/three.js/etc
+Tweakable CRT shader for the canvas, three.js, etc.

 If you use this in your game/app/website I'd love to know.